-One of the most common questions that my clients in my Atlanta ask is whether or not filing for chapter 7 bankruptcy can remove a lien that’s been placed on their property.
-While bankruptcy typically does well wiping out most kinds of debt, however if a lien is attached to an obligation a debtor is required to pay, things can be a bit more complicated; for the most part chapter 7 bankruptcy does not remove liens against property.
+One of the most common questions that my clients in Atlanta ask is whether or not filing for chapter 7 bankruptcy can remove a lien that’s been placed on their property.
+Bankruptcy typically does well at wiping out most kinds of debt.
+However, if a lien is attached to an obligation a debtor is required to pay, things can be a bit more complicated.
+For the most part, chapter 7 bankruptcy does not remove liens against the property.

 What is a Lien?

 A lien is a legal claim against property acquired on a debt (typically a loan provided to allow the debtor to purchase the property).
 This legal claim gives the creditor the right to take the debtor’s property (known as collateral) and sell it to repay the debt, in the event the debtor is unable to pay off the loan.
 A common example of a lien against the property is a mortgage company taking an interest in a debtor’s house with a security deed.

 There are many other types of liens, including judgment liens, mechanic’s liens, and tax liens.
 Bankruptcy can only extinguish certain types of liens, specifically judgment liens and liens against household items.

 Liens guaranteeing payment of a loan are known as “secured” debts, while “unsecured” debts are debts that don’t require a borrower to put up property to guarantee payment.

 What Happens to Liens in Chapter 7 Bankruptcy?